nrfconnect/sdk-nrf/doc/nrf/installation/install_ncs.rst

      - `sdk-nrf`_ repository

 .. note::
-   Unless you are familiar with the :ref:`development process <dev-model>`, you should always work with a specific release of the |NCS|.
+   Unless you are familiar with the :ref:`development process <dev-model>`, you should always work with a specific, stable release of the |NCS|.

 For more information about the repository and development model, see the :ref:`dm_code_base` page.